WillemB2104/WillemB2104.github.io/_pages/brain.md

 author_profile: true
 ---

-Most of what I do comes down to one thing: a three-dimensional grid of numbers, each one describing how much signal came back from a cubic millimetre of somebody's head.
-Papers turn that into effect sizes and AUCs, which is useful but abstract.
+Most of my research starts with something surprisingly simple: a three-dimensional image made up of numbers.
+Each number represents the measured MRI signal intensity at one small cube of space in the head: a **voxel**.
+If a pixel is a single square of a photograph on your screen, a voxel is its three-dimensional counterpart: a tiny block of brain, typically about a millimetre across.
+A whole scan is a stack of these blocks, several hundred thousand of them, each holding a single number.
+Once processed, these numbers can be turned into measurements of brain structure, connectivity, and development.

-So here is the raw material, unabstracted.
-This is my own brain, a T1-weighted structural MRI scan, rendered in your browser.
+And this is what those numbers represent: **my brain**.
+Below, you can explore my own structural MRI scan, rendered directly in your browser.
+This is the raw material from which the measurements I work with are ultimately derived.

 **Click or drag** to move the crosshair. **Right-click and drag** to adjust the contrast.
 Once you have clicked into the viewer, **scroll** moves through